 The Act of 21 July, published in the Official Gazette on 29 July 2016, introduces a permanent fiscal and social amnesty.

 Other measures are currently under review at the Chamber or pending before the State Council.

-At regional level, the Walloon Region recently introduced a draft Decree implementing measures regarding the ‘chèque-habitat’ (tax deduction for mortgage loans for the sole and own dwelling) has been published in the Official Gazette on 10 August 2016
+At regional level, the Walloon Decree of 20 July 2016 implementing measures regarding the ‘chèque-habitat’ (tax deduction for mortgage loans for the sole and own dwelling) has been published in the Official Gazette on 10 August 2016

 Under the Decree of 28 April 2016 (Official Gazette of 10 May 2016), the Walloon Parliament also introduced a tax credit with respect to loans granted by private individuals to small and medium-sized enterprises (i.e. SMEs) and self-employed with registered office located in the Walloon Region, after 1 January 2016.

 The Act of 21 July 2016 introduced a permanent fiscal amnesty which provides taxpayers with a possibility – under certain conditions – to regularise income that has incorrectly not been subject to Belgian standard income taxes as well as evaded Belgian VAT.
 This income is taxable at standard tax rates, increased by 20%.

 In addition to the federal fiscal amnesty system, the Act of 21 July 2016 also introduced a permanent system of social amnesty concerning the regularisation of social security contributions on professional income earned by a self-employed person.